Olympic sprinter Tyson Gay's teen daughter killed in Kentucky crossfire

 "Our hearts are broken this morning over the loss of Trinity to this tragic and senseless act of violence," Fayette County Public Schools, which runs the high school, wrote on Twitter.

-(Reporting by Laila Kearney; Editing by Frank McGurty and Mary Milliken)
+(Reporting by Laila Kearney; Editing by Mary Milliken and Alan Crosby)

 Three people were killed and a dozen wounded in Los Angeles early on Saturday after an argument at a party resulted in gunfire, a police spokesman said on Saturday.